Camp Lejeune Bladder Cancer Lawsuit

 Talk with a Camp Lejeune Bladder Cancer Attorney for Free

-Do you need help determining if you have a case after being exposed to contaminated water at Camp Lejeune?
+Do you need help determining if you have a case after exposure to contaminated water at Camp Lejeune?
 Riddle & Brantley, an experienced cancer lawsuit firm, can consult with you for free and advise you on your legal options.
-There are no upfront costs and we only get paid if you do — and because this is a federal tort involving claims against the federal government, attorney fees are limited to 20% of total recovery.
+There are no upfront costs, and we only get paid if you do.

 At Riddle & Brantley, we’re proud of the results we’ve secured for injured victims — more than $665 million in compensation recovered for our clients since 2000 alone (see disclaimer below).

 Settlements and verdicts are just one part of our track record, however.
 We’re also humbled by the way our clients describe their experience working with our attorneys and staff: